MrFarland/DM-Operations-Center/Module/04-Combat/object_ac_and_hp.md

 - All objects are immune to poison & psychic damage.
 {.square}

-**Damage Threshhold**<br/>
+**Damage Threshold**<br/>
-Hardened objects are [immune](resistance-and-vulnerability) to all damage unless the amount of damage in a single attack exceeds a certain number.
+Hardened objects are [immune](resistance-and-vulnerability) to all damage unless the amount of damage in a single attack exceeds its damage threshold.

 > **Sources** <br/>
+> System Reference Document, p.
+203<br/>
 > Dungeon Masters' Guide, p.
 246
 {.read .small-text}